 |10.
 E45 Dermatological Dry Scalp Shampoo||6.8 oz / 200 ml||Dry scalp, seborrhoeic dermatitis, dandruff||Climbazole||Check Price|

-1. Head & Shoulders Dry Scalp Care Almond Oil Anti-Dandruff Shampoo – #1 Budget-friendly best scalp care shampoo for 2017
+1. Head & Shoulders Dry Scalp Care Almond Oil Anti-Dandruff Shampoo – #1 Best Budget-friendly dry scalp care shampoo for 2017

 I’ve been using Head and Shoulders at least once every few years whenever I have had dandruff.
 In short, it does the job quite well.
 After a few washes, the dandruff disappears.

-Other options from Head and Shoulder: Head and Shoulder does offer a few others options for people who may not like this particular product but do want to stick with the brand.
+Other options from Head and Shoulder: Head and Shoulders does offer a few others options for people who may not like this particular product but who do want to stick with the brand.

 Try the Head & Shoulders dry scalp care 2-in-1 anti-dandruff shampoo + conditioner with almond oil that comes in a 32 oz (950 ml) pump-dispensing bottle.
 It’s a more user-friendly design and will results in less spillage, but it’s not as travel-friendly.